marcolardera/chatgpt-cli/README.md

 You may also need to add a payment method, clicking on *Billing --> Payment methods*.
 New accounts should have some free credits, but adding a payment method may still be mandatory.
 For pricing, check [this page](https://openai.com/pricing).

+**Update (16/02/2024):** Some user accounts now requires to charge in advance the credit balance in order to use the OpenAI APIs.
+Check *Settings --> Billing* for that.

 ## Installation and essential configuration

 You need Python (at least version 3.10), Pip and Git installed on your system.